Skip to Content

 InterCity’s bus services make it easy to get around the country.
 KiwiRail is an option if you’d rather explore New Zealand by train.
 Connect either service with the Interislander ferry to get between the North and South Islands.

-You can find cheap flights and other student travel deals through STA Travel and Student Flights.
+You can find cheap flights and other student travel deals through Student Flights.

 Page authorised by Web Content Manager